Valmiera – St Simon’s Church

 History

-The Church of St. Simon in Valmiera was erected at the end of the 13th century.
+The church of St. Simon in Valmiera was erected at the end of the 13th century.
 Its construction probably began around 1283, when the first chronicle record of the planned works appeared.
-In the first half of the fourteenth century, a gothic tower was added on the west side, while in the second half of that century, a polygonal closed choir was erected.
-In the fourth stage of reconstruction, already in the 15th century, the church was transformed from a hall to a basilica.
+In the first half of the fourteenth century, a Gothic tower was added on the west side, while in the second half of that century, a polygonal ended chancel was erected.
+In the fourth stage of reconstruction, already in the 15th century, the church was transformed from a hall type to a basilica and vaults were built.

-The church suffered during the Livonian War in the second half of the 16th century and during the Polish-Swedish wars at the beginning of the 17th century.
-Renovation, but also the introduction of baroque elements occurred in the mid-seventeenth century.
-In 1702, during the Great Northern War, Russian soldiers burned half of the city, including the church of St. Simon.
+In 1702, during the Great Northern War, Russian soldiers burned half of the town, including the church of St. Simon.
 Due to the post-war impoverishment, the temple was not rebuilt for a long time, in addition, its situation was aggravated by further fires, among others in 1738 as a result of a lightning strike.
 A great renovation was carried out in 1908 to commemorate the 625th anniversary of the building’s existence.
-In the years 1964-1972, the interiors were rebuilt to adapt them to a concert hall, while in 2014 the façades and the top of the tower were renovated.
+In the years 1964-1972, the interiors were rebuilt to adapt them to a concert hall, while in 2014 the facades and the top of the tower were renovated.

 Architecture

-It is not certain whether the church was already a basilica at the time of its construction, or whether it obtained the present shape only as a result of the 14th-15th century reconstructions.
-Probably initially it was a hall structure with an unknown presbytery shape with a tower added later.
-Ultimately, the church acquired the form of an orientated basilica building, consisting of a three-aisle nave: 26.7 meters long and 21 meters wide, polygonally ended, 14.8 meters long chancel on the eastern side, sacristy located on its northern side, and a tower by the west facade with dimensions of 6.3 x 9.2 meters.
-The peculiarity of the church plan was the clearly oblique wall of the chancel arch, which was probably the result of various transformations of the building and the necessity of its orientation on the east-west line.
+In the 15th century, the nave took the form of a basilica building, 26.7 meters long and 21 meters wide.
+In addition, the church consisted of a polygonal, 14.8-meter-long chancel on the eastern side, a sacristy located on its northern side, and a tower on the western facade with dimensions of 6.3 x 9.2 meters in plan.
+The peculiarity of the church plan was the clearly diagonal wall of the rood arch, which was probably the result of various transformations of the building and the need to orient it east-west line.

 A four-sided, quite massive tower, originally with at least four floors, in addition to the function of a belfry, was also used by the town guards for observation, creating a defense system with the castle and city fortifications.
 The upper storey of the tower was intended for the guards, heated by a fireplace located in the south-west corner.
 Stairs hidden in the thickness of the eastern and southern walls led to it.
 Similar stairs in the northern wall also led to the lower floors, up to the first floor, connected by a staircase with the nave.

-The external façades of the presbytery were reinforced with modest buttresses, over which a frieze of a row of ogival arcades was led.
-They were originally plastered and had to stand out more from the brick façades.
+The external facades of the chancel were reinforced with modest buttresses, over which a frieze of a row of ogival arcades was led.
+They were originally plastered and had to stand out more from the brick facades.
 The interior of the chancel was illuminated by eight windows, but two on the north side were reduced after the sacristy was added.
 Inside, two bays were topped with a cross-rib vault, in the eastern part enriched with two additional ribs.

 Current state